op2gs2/Resume/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/op2gs2/Resume)

 ## Introduce
 Hello, my name is DongYoung Kim.
-I'm an undergraduate student at Hallym University majoring in Software.
+I'm an graduate student at Korea University majoring in Cybersecurity.
 My Interest is Security, Artificial Intelligence, Privacy Law, In-Vehicle Security, and IoT Security.
 I have studied Security and Artificial Intelligence, experienced several projects, and researched about it.
 Recently, I am focusing on research about Cyber Security by AI (Data-Driven Security).
 I can make a ML/DL models based on security data. </br>

 > ✨ If you want to see more about me, [Click this site](https://www.linkedin.com/in/%EB%8F%99%EC%98%81-%EA%B9%80-58a936221/). ✨